sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 If you want to play with the dashboards the default login is sitespeedio and password is ...well checkout the docker-compose.yml file.

 ## Docker compose file
 We have prepared a Docker Compose file that downloads and setup Graphite/Grafana and sitespeed.io + a couple of example dashboards.
-It works perfect when you wanna try it out locally, but if you wanna run it in production you should modify it a bit.
+It works perfect when you wanna try it out locally, but if you wanna run it in production you should modify it by making sure that the metrics are stored outside of your container/volumes.

 ## Pre made dashboards
-We insert the pre made dashboards using a Docker container using curl.
-You can check it out: [https://github.com/sitespeedio/grafana-bootstrap-docker](https://github.com/sitespeedio/grafana-bootstrap-docker)
+We insert pre made dashboards with a Docker container using curl, that makes it easy for you to get started.
+You can check out the container with the dashboards here: [https://github.com/sitespeedio/grafana-bootstrap-docker](https://github.com/sitespeedio/grafana-bootstrap-docker)

 # Example dashboards

+The example dashboards are generic dashboards that will work with all data/metrics you collect using sitespeed.io.
+We worked hard to make them as good as possible and the great thing about them is that you can use them as base dashboards and then create the extra dashboards you like.

-The dashboards has a couple of templates (the drop downs at the top of the page).
+The dashboards has a couple of templates (the drop downs at the top of the page) that makes the dashboard interactive and dynamic.
 A dashboard that show metrics for a specific page has the following templates:

 ![Page templates]({{site.baseurl}}/img/templates-page.png)
 {: .img-thumbnail}